 Pain Research and Management publishes research focusing on laboratory and clinical findings in the field of pain research and the prevention and management of pain.

-Chief Editor, Professor Valeriani deals with clinical neurophysiology with a special interest in pain and headaches in children and adults and is currently a neurologist who works at the Bambi Gesu Children’s Hospital in Rome.
+Chief Editor Professor Valeriani specialises in clinical neurophysiology with a particular interest in pain and headaches in children and adults, and is currently a neurologist who works at the Bambi Gesu Children’s Hospital in Rome.

 Latest ArticlesMore articles

 A Novel Scale to Assess Parental Satisfaction of Dental Local Anesthetic Techniques in Children: A Cross-Sectional Study